Help prevent and address intimate partner abuse in your community by taking part in one of our volunteer opportunities.

 Who can apply to become a volunteer at CORA?

 Anyone!
 We need all talents and vibrant energy!
-If you have accessed intimate partner abuse services, we ask that you wait a complete year after that date to begin volunteering with CORA.
-Intimate partner abuse services include things like support groups, emergency housing and more.
+If you have accessed intimate partner abuse services, we ask that you wait a year after completing services to begin volunteering with CORA.

 What areas need volunteers?